himpan1998/Order-Management-System/README.md

 - Used Sequelize ORM: To improve database security by avoiding the possibility of SQL Injection Attacks.

+# Thunder Client Collection:
-# Thunder Client Collection For API TESTING:
+  # For API TESTING:
+  - I have used Thunder Client as API Testing  Tool in Development Enviroment.
+  - Thunder Client is a extension avaliable in VsCode Editor for API Testing.
   - Import 'thunder-collection_order-management.json' file

-(which is available in this main folder) to your postman to get the documentation of all the endpoints with sample success and error responses
+  - (which is available in this main folder) to your postman to get the documentation of all the endpoints with sample success and error responses.

-Run 'npm run test' to run the test cases
-What parts of the spec were completed, how much time you spent, and any particular problems you ran into
+# how much time you spent:

-I have included almost all the requirements mentioned.
+- I have included almost all the requirements mentioned.
 It took 3.5 hours to implement all features including testing.